handlebars-lang/docs/index.md

     details: Handlebars is largely compatible with Mustache templates.
 In most cases it is possible to swap out Mustache with Handlebars and continue using your current templates.
   - title: Fast execution
     details: Handlebars compiles templates into JavaScript functions.
 This makes the template execution faster than most other templat engines.
-footer: CC BY-SA Licensed | Copyright © 2019-present Nils Knappmeier and contributors
+footer: MIT licensed | Copyright (C) 2011-2019 by Yehuda Katz
 ---

-# Intro